-Only children with a statement of SEN will be considered for dual registration.
-Any dual registration agreement will be written into the statement of SEN.
+Only children with a statement of SEND will be considered for dual registration.
+Any dual registration agreement will be written into the statement of SEND.

 The statutory duties are with the governing body at whichever the child attends on a particular day.
 Funding arrangements will be transparent and have total clarity.

 We will work with the school to provide transport if needed.
 Costs will be covered by the CSA.

 Short-term targets will be set out in an Individual Education Program (IEP).
 Each school will produce an IEP.
 This will record that which is additional to or different from the differentiated curriculum plan.